snowplow/snowplowanalytics.com/_posts/2019-07-03-snowplow-android-tracker-1.2.0-released/index.md

 We are pleased to announce the `1.2.0` release of the [Snowplow Android Tracker][repo].

-[1.2.0][release-notes] introduces support for global contexts: introducing a set of new functions enabling users to send custom contexts with every event or a subset of events based on user provided criteria.
+[1.2.0][release-notes] introduces support for global contexts: a set of new functions enabling users to send custom contexts with every event or a subset of events based on user provided criteria.

 Read on for: